 If your business type or service offered doesn’t fall under a statewide license then you will have to check with the local county office.
 Let’s take a look at an example to understand this better.

 If you establish a business in the City of Bloomfield, NM and the focus area of your business is Outdoor/special events then your New Mexico company license will be issued by the City Clerk office.

 There is a late fee of $10 on license renewals.
-The license fee varies according to type of business or service like the fee is $35 for a food vending vehicle (per vehicle).
+The license fee varies according to type of business or service, for example, the fee is $35 for a food vending vehicle (per vehicle).

-It is important to note that if, the city clerk after an inspection determines that the issuance of a New Mexico business license will be in conflict with the city, state or federal laws then there is a possibility of the license application being denied will be higher.
+It is important to note that if, the city clerk after an inspection determines that the issuance of a New Mexico business license will be in conflict with the city, state or federal laws then the chances of the license application being denied will be higher.

 Step#3: License Issued

 How can you get your license or permit issued?
-Once you have identified the type of business, industry or service being offered, you need to download the application form and submit along with the fee to the right authority.
+Once you have identified the type of business, industry or service being offered, you need to download the application form and submit it along with the fee to the right authority.
 You can search here for a state business license type.
-The New Mexico Regulation and Licensing for most of the state licenses.
-The fee and renewal date with vary according to business type.
+You can also contact the New Mexico Regulation and Licensing Authority for most of the state licenses.
+The fee and renewal date will vary according to business type.

 On the other hand, if you were to start a business in the City of Roswell then the Business License Clerk in the Code Enforcement Department will be responsible for issuing of the license.
 The license fee is $35 for Commercial Businesses and the renewal is on the last day of the months of March, June, September, and December (of every year).